Beng89/adv-route/README.md

 Notice how the application logic is directly tied to the routing and server logic?

-adv-route seperates this logic by encapsulating middleware into controllers and providing a syntax for mapping routes to controllers
+adv-route separates this logic by encapsulating middleware into controllers and providing a syntax for mapping routes to controllers

 With adv-route the above example would look like: